 Blade Care

 Ronfeldt Knives currently makes knives using high-carbon steels.
 Generally speaking, high carbon steels are tougher than most stainless steels, easier to sharpen, and can get extremely sharp.
-The downside to high carbon steels is that they can dull faster than the many stainless steels out there, and they are susceptible to rust if they are not cared for properly.
+The downside to high carbon steels is that they can dull faster than the many stainless steels out there, and they are susceptible to corrosion if they are not cared for properly.

 52100 is the primary steel used at Ronfeldt Knives.
 It is a high-carbon chromium alloy steel.
 It is known for its exceptional hardness, wear resistance, and fatigue strength.
-It is commonly used to manufacture roller bearings.
+It is commonly used to manufacture bearings.
 It has been used as a knife steel for decades.
 Of the high-carbon steels available for knife-making, it is one of the toughest, provides excellent wear resistance, and holds an edge better than most of the carbon steels out there.

 1) Rust prevention